Pallava coinage

-Pallavas ruled in Thondai Nadu northern part of Tamil country.
-The period of Pallava rule was 600 CE to 900 CE.
-Early studies about Pallava coins were made by Sir Walter Elliot (1858), T. Desikachary (1933), C.Minaksi (1938), and S.Ramayya (1967).
+The Pallava dynasty ruled Thondai Nadu, the northern part of Tamil country, from 275 CE to 897 CE.
+Early studies about Pallava coins were made by Walter Elliot.

 The Pallava coins were minted in lead, copper and bronze.
-Silver and gold coins are not yet discovered, but in Pallava inscriptions there is a note about gold coins.
+Silver and gold coins have not been discovered, but in Pallava inscriptions there is a note about gold coins.
 The coins were mostly round, and a very few were square.
 They weigh about 0.450 to 9.8 grams and size is about 1 cm to 2.5 cm.
 The basic symbols in Pallava coins are bull and lion.
-The bull is the royal emblem of Pallavas and the emblem of Lord Siva.
-Apart from bull and lion, symbols like svastika, cakra, flag, twin masted ship, elephant and crescent were also seen in Pallava coins.
+The bull is the royal emblem of Pallavas and the emblem of the Hindu god Shiva.
+Apart from bull and lion, symbols such as the swastika, chakra, flag, twin-masted ship, elephant, and crescent were also seen in Pallava coins.
+The ship design found on coins is believed to represent the successful invasion and control of the rich eastern seaport of Kaviripaddinam.